iAnishVijay/pdf-to-audiobook/README.md

+# .pdf to audio
-# This repo consists of the code that can convert .pdf text to audio using python.
+This repo consists of the code that can convert .pdf text to audio using python.